Quantum Groups, Discrete Magnus Expansion, Pre-Lie and Tridendriform Algebras

-We review the discrete evolution problem and the corresponding solution as a discrete Dyson series in order to rigorously derive a discrete version of Magnus expansion.
-We also systematically derive the discrete analogue of the pre-Lie Magnus expansion and show that the elements of the discrete Dyson series are expressed in terms of a tridendriform algebra action.
-Key links between quantum algebras, tridendriform and pre-Lie algebras are then established.
+\Abstract{We review the discrete evolution problem and the corresponding solution as a~discrete Dyson series in order to rigorously derive a generalized discrete version of the Magnus expansion.
+We also systematically derive the discrete analogue of the pre-Lie Magnus expansion and express the elements of the discrete Dyson series in terms of a tridendriform algebra binary operation.
+In the generic discrete case, extra significant terms that are absent in the continuous or the linear discrete case appear in both Dyson and Magnus expansions.
+Based on the rigorous discrete derivation key links between quantum algebras, tridendriform and pre-Lie algebras are then established.
 This is achieved by examining tensor realizations of quantum groups, such as the Yangian.
-We show that these realizations can be expressed in terms of tridendriform and pre-Lie algebras actions.
-The continuous limit as expected provides the corresponding non-local charges of the Yangian as members of the pre-Lie Magnus expansion.
+We show that these realizations can be expressed in terms of tridendriform and pre-Lie algebras.
+The continuous limit as expected provides the corresponding non-local charges of the Yangian as members of the pre-Lie Magnus expansion.}